hantaotaohan/stars/README.md

 ## C

+- [rdfewxf/xcape](https://github.com/rdfewxf/xcape) - Linux utility to configure modifier keys to act as other keys when pressed and released on their own.
 - [nalgeon/sqlean](https://github.com/nalgeon/sqlean) - The ultimate set of SQLite extensions
 - [mmhobi7/xwinwrap](https://github.com/mmhobi7/xwinwrap) - X11 Window in desktop enviroment background
 - [ventoy/Ventoy](https://github.com/ventoy/Ventoy) - A new bootable USB solution.